 NOTE: The Dashboard numbers above man differ from the totals below since the dashboard includes updates to cases and recoveries that may have been reported since the last press release.
 Press releases are typically published weekly on the last school day of the week.

-one elementary school student who was last on campus on March 12,2021.
+one middle school student who was last on campus on April 21,2021.

-This brings our total reported cases to 294 with 292 recoveries leaving 2 currently active cases in the district.
-HISD’s total enrollment is currently 3,348.
+This brings our total reported cases to 296 with 295 recoveries leaving 1 currently active case in the district.
+HISD’s total enrollment is currently 3,355.